Skip to main content

 2.1 Accessing Transaction Data

 Transaction data is represented as a flat or nested JSON object.
 You access fields using dot notation.
-Top-level fields: These are the standard fields on the transactions table:
+Top-level fields: These are the standard fields on the transactions table: Accessing nested metadata: The metadata field is a JSON object that can contain any custom data your system sends.
+You access its properties with dot notation:

 How it works internally: The interpreter uses a dig() function that splits the path by . and traverses the JSON tree.
 If any part of the path does not exist, the condition evaluates to false (it does not throw an error).
 Pitfall: If a field is missing from the transaction data, the condition silently fails.
 This is by design — it prevents rules from crashing on incomplete data.
 But it means a typo in a field name (e.g., ammount instead of amount) will cause a rule to never trigger without any error message.